jackbush/seeing-britain/README.md

 # Seeing Britain
-Learning my adoptive home by visiting every historic county.
+Mission to learn the corners of my adoptive home by visiting every county.
+Mostly done by bicycle, tracked on an interactive map.

 ## Open Source Resources
 - Font is Inter [(source)](https://rsms.me/inter/)